WhiteWolf24122/keyboard_macro/README.md

 pip install keyboard
 ```

-To use the macro, press the SPACE key when you enter your abbrevation.
-This will replace it with the text your provided in code.
+To use the macro, press the SPACE key after you enter your abbrevation.
+This will replace it with the text you have provided in code.
 Pressing the `Esc` key will stop the macro.

 Note, I have included all the reasons **as it is**, so make sure you are cross-verifying to make sure they can be used in your server.